 Phase 1: Qualitative Discovery (Understanding the “Why”)

 Start with customer interviews that don’t mention the feature at all.
-Open-ended exploration of their world:
+Explore their everyday world in an open-ended way:

 • What are you trying to accomplish in [relevant domain]?